Nexmo/nexmo-jwt-ruby/README.md

 ## Usage

 By default the Nexmo JWT generator creates a short lived JWT (15 minutes) per request.
-To generate a long lived JWT for multiple requests, specify a longer value in the `iat` parameter in the `claims` object.
+To generate a long lived JWT for multiple requests, specify a longer value in the `exp` parameter in the `claims` object.

 ```ruby